 When I first started, I would go out without much intention of creating a specific image.
 Now, I almost always have a specific image in mind, and I pack my gear accordingly.
 If I have time, I always try to ensure that every element in the frame is there for a reason and that they all work together.
 When I’m shooting wildlife, I really enjoy showing the animal in its environment.
 I do this by using a mid-range or wide angle lens.
 I find these ‘animalscapes’ to be the most exciting images.

-What are the contributions of modern photographic equipments and social media in aiding or causing distractions for a young photographer like you?
+Does modern photographic equipment and social media aid or cause distractions for a young photographer like you?

 The great thing about the new digital equipment is that photography is now very easy and everybody can enjoy it.
 The problem is that many people become too caught up in all the technical features that they forget about composition which is the most important aspect of photography.